The Hitchin Fibration for Symmetric Pairs: Galois Description of J for theta -Quasisplit Symmetric Pairs

 Following the skeleton of Section 2.4 in \cite{ngo2010lemme}, one might hope to find a finite, flat cover

 with group $\wt{W}$ acting on the centralizer group scheme $C=C_H(\fa)$, such that $J$ embeds as an open subgroup scheme of the Weyl restriction $\mathrm{Res}_\fc^{\tilde{\fc}}(\wt{\fc}\times C_H)^{\wt{W}}$.
-Such a description was the objective of Section 5.1 of \cite{gppn} and Section 4 of \cite{leslie} using cameral covers modeled on the flat cover $\fa\to \fc$, which is generically Galois with group $W_\fa$.
-However, this point of view is inadequate for general results on regular centralizers, as illustrated by the following example.
+Such a description was the objective of Section 5.1 of \cite{gppn} and Section 4 of \cite{leslie} using cameral covers modeled on the flat cover $\fa\to \fc$, which is finite flat with group $W_\fa$.
+However, this particular cover is inadequate for general results on regular centralizers, as illustrated by the following example.

 \begin{ex} Consider the symmetric pair on $G = \SL_3$ given by the involution $\theta$ conjugating by $ $ with $H = S(\bG_m\times \GL_2)$ embedded block diagonally.
 We choose

 so that its centralizer is